The Structured Products Law Review: Finland

 i Personal income and business income tax separation

 The main tax aspects of structured products relate to the determination of whether a business or the securities operations of a business fall under the Finnish Income Tax Act or the Finnish Business Income Tax Act.
-Finnish tax legislation has been subject to a considerable change in 2020 in relation to the previously applied separate income categories.
+Finnish tax legislation was subject to a considerable change in 2020 in relation to the previously applied separate income categories.
 Under the new rules, limited liability companies, which are the most common business form for medium to large businesses, are generally only subject to the Business Income Tax Act rules, so their income is always considered business income.
 The same applies to cooperative societies.
 Other main forms of doing business, for example, sole proprietorships, partnerships and limited partnerships, are still subject to the rules concerning income categorisation and can have separate income classes.
 Given the above, below is a discussion of some aspects of tax law relevant to structured products under both income tax categories.
 The categorisation is important especially when determining losses incurred.

-As a general rule, the former applies to individual persons and certain business entities other than limited liability companies and cooperative societies to the extent such entities carry out operations that are not categorised as 'business operations'.
-Such an entity (other than a limited liability company or cooperative society) can technically have two types of income under the tax law, business and personal (technically also farm income, but it is not relevant here).
+As a general rule, the former applies to individual persons and certain business entities other than limited liability companies and cooperative societies to the extent these entities carry out operations that are not categorised as 'business operations'.
+Such an entity (other than a limited liability company or cooperative society) can have two types of income under the tax law, namely business and personal (technically also farm income, but it is not relevant here).

 Determination of the correct tax statute always requires a case-by-case analysis.
 For example, active securities trading by companies irrespective of the entity type is usually categorised as business income, whereas passive or long-term holdings may be considered to belong to the personal income category, if the entity is not a limited liability company or a cooperative society.
 Securities trading by individuals is not usually regarded as business income for tax purposes if it is an ancillary or non-main activity of the person.

 On the personal tax side, transfer or capital losses can be deducted during the relevant year or the next five years from similar profits.
 Losses can generally be deducted more easily if they fall under the Business Income Tax Act.
 In such a case, losses can generally be deducted from other business profits within the next 10 years.
 However, the right to make deductions depends on the categorisation of the relevant securities.
-Deduction for securities belonging to inventory or financial assets is not generally restricted, but deductions for securities deemed as fixed assets is if the sale would have been tax-free.
-However, if such a sale would have been taxable, losses can be deducted from profits based on the sale of similar assets during that year and the next five years.
+Deduction for securities belonging to inventory or financial assets is not generally restricted, but deductions for securities deemed as fixed assets is – if the sale would have been tax-free.
+However, if such a sale would have been taxable, losses can be deducted from profits based on the sale of similar assets (for example, certain securities) during that year and the next five years.

 The deductibility of bond interest payments is usually treated as a normal deductible business expense.
-However, the treatment of embedded derivatives such as options is treated differently, so the basic rules are discussed below.
+However, the treatment of embedded derivatives such as options is treated differently, so some of the basic rules are discussed below.

 ii Derivative instruments under Business Income Tax Act

 It would be logical to consider structured products under tax law as securities, which would mean that they should be subject to the capital income taxation rules.
-However, this is not always the case.
+However, this is not always the case.15

-The premium received by the seller of an option, if the option is either traded OTC or the maturity exceeds 18 months and the option is listed on a regulated market, is taxed during the financial year of the issuance of the option.
+The premium received by the seller of an option, if the option is either traded OTC; or the maturity exceeds 18 months and the option is listed on a regulated market, is taxed during the financial year of the issuance of the option.